ursinaschaede/ursinaschaede.github.io/_pages/research.md

 <br />
 #### The Causal Impact of an Anti-Bullying Intervention on Children's Development  (AEA RCT Registry 0010879)

-*joint with Ana Costa-Ramón and Ana Rodríguez-González*
+*joint with Tabea Braun, Ana Costa-Ramón and Ana Rodríguez-González*